davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 Other minor issues:

 - [x] The abstract ends with the term "fluid to solid algorithm."
 I would replace it with "fluid to solid coupling algorithm." ✅ 2025-01-10
-	🔼 Indeed we added coupling to make the term more coherent with litterature.
+	🔼 Indeed we added coupling to make the term more coherent with literature.

-- [ ] The introduction begins with mentioning "scientific computing," but the paper is not about scientific computing at all.
-I would replace it with "computer graphics."
+- [x] The introduction begins with mentioning "scientific computing," but the paper is not about scientific computing at all.
+I would replace it with "computer graphics." ✅ 2025-01-10
+	🔼 We used "computer graphics" which is more appropriate with our article and JCGT.

 - [ ] I would recommend removing the subsection title 1.1 and converting Section 1.2 (related work)  to Section 2.